Convert ODT to HEX

 Q: What is hexadecimal encoding?

-A: Both encode binary data as text.
-HEX uses 16 characters (0-9, A-F) and expands data 2x.
-Base64 uses 64 characters (A-Z, a-z, 0-9, +, /) and expands data by ~33%.
-Base64 is more compact; HEX is easier to read and debug.
+A: Both encode binary data as printable text.
+HEX uses 16 characters (0-9, A-F) and doubles the data size.
+Base64 uses 64 characters (A-Z, a-z, 0-9, +, /) and expands data by approximately 33%.
+Base64 is more space-efficient for transmission; HEX is easier to read and debug at the byte level.

-Q: How do I read hexadecimal values?
+Q: How do I interpret hexadecimal byte values?

-A: Each pair of hex digits represents one byte (0-255).
-For example, 41 = 65 in decimal = letter 'A' in ASCII.
-00-1F are control characters, 20-7E are printable ASCII, 80-FF are extended/UTF-8 continuation bytes.
+A: Each pair of hex digits represents one byte with value 0-255.
+For example: 41 = 65 decimal = letter 'A' in ASCII.
+Ranges: 00-1F are control characters, 20-7E are printable ASCII, 80-BF are UTF-8 continuation bytes, and C0-FF begin multi-byte UTF-8 sequences.

-Q: What about uppercase vs lowercase hex?
+Q: Does uppercase vs lowercase hex matter?

-Q: Is formatting preserved in HEX conversion?
+Q: Is document formatting preserved in the HEX output?